Scored Events are RaceDay Scoring's way of grouping together Participants for scoring purposes.

 For instance, in the example below I have 6 registration categories that need to be combined together into 4, as two of them are "Bundle" type registration categories.

-If I wanted to keep all 6 registration categories separate, I could us the Make Each Event a Scored Event button to expedite the creation of Scored Events if your incoming registration categories line up exactly with Scored Events.
+If I wanted to keep all 6 registration categories separate, I could us the Quick Setup - Make Each Event a Scored Event button to expedite the creation of Scored Events if your incoming registration categories line up exactly with Scored Events.

-In my case however, I'll need to use the Add Scored Event button for each Scored Event that I want (5k, 10k, Half, and Full)
+In my case however, I'll need to use the Manually Add A Single Scored Event button for each Scored Event that I want (5k, 10k, Half, and Full)